2010 United States House of Representatives elections in Washington: District 2

 The 2nd district included Bellingham, Marysville and parts of Everett.
-The district's population was 83 percent white and 8 percent Hispanic (see Race and ethnicity in the United States Census); 90 percent were high school graduates and 25 percent had received a bachelor's degree or higher.
+The district's population was 83 percent white and 8 percent Hispanic (see Race and ethnicity in the United States census); 90 percent were high school graduates and 25 percent had received a bachelor's degree or higher.
 Its median income was $55,887.
 In the 2008 presidential election the district gave 56 percent of its vote to Democratic nominee Barack Obama and 42 percent to Republican nominee John McCain.
-In 2010 the district had a Cook Partisan Voting Index of D+3.

 Democrat Rick Larsen, who took office in 2001, was the incumbent.
 Larsen was re-elected in 2008 with 62 percent of the vote.
 In 2010 Larsen's opponent in the general election was John Koster, a former member of the Washington House of Representatives and a member of the Republican Party.
 John Carmack, a structural-mechanical designer and contractor, also ran as a Republican; while Larry Kalb, a member of the Democratic State Committee; and Diana McGinness, a retired fraud investigator, also ran as Democrats.

 Larsen raised $2,028,596 and spent $2,080,326.
 Koster raised $1,100,868 and spent $1,096,191.
 Kalb raised $22,436 and spent $20,824.
 McGinness raised $4,922 and spent $4,741.

 A Republican internal poll of 300 likely voters conducted by Moore Information in April 2010 found 44 percent of respondents intended to vote for Larsen, while 37 percent favored Koster.
 In June 2010 Koster's campaign manager cited a poll of 784 respondents conducted for Koster's campaign, in which Koster led Larsen by around 53 percent to 47 percent; however he did not provide a hard copy of the results, which Larsen's campaign manager said were inaccurate.
 In a poll conducted in August and September 2010 by SurveyUSA, with a sample size of 612 likely voters, 50 percent of respondents supported Koster while 46 percent favored Larsen and 4 percent were undecided.
 In a SurveyUSA poll of 576 likely voters conducted later in September 2010, Larsen led with 50 percent to Koster's 47 percent, and 3 percent were undecided.
 In SurveyUSA's final poll of 643 likely and actual voters, conducted in October 2010, Larsen led with 50 percent to Koster's 46 percent, and 3 percent were undecided.

-In October 2010, The Cook Political Report rated the race as "Lean Democratic" and CQ Politics and Sabato's Crystal Ball rated the race as "Leans Democratic".
-In November 2010, The Rothenberg Political Report rated the race as "Lean Democrat".
-Prior to the election FiveThirtyEights forecast gave Larsen a 74 percent chance of winning and projected that he would receive 52 percent of the vote to Koster's 48 percent.